 Ever since, there have been 9 versions of the powder product, the launch of ready-to-drink alternatives and a failed attempt to create a solid alternative (re-developed to Soylent Squared).
 The drive to improve the product has been driven by scientific research, one of the pillars of the company.

 While their will to improve their product and the rate at which they update it is commendable, we cannot say the same about their market expansion.
 Unlike much of the competition, sales are only limited to the USA and Canada, currently.
 Sadly, the European Soylent enthusiasts need to rely on resellers.

 One of the strong points of Soylent is their community and social media interaction.
 Soylent’s reddit community is the biggest one in meal replacements and one of the most active ones.
 Definitely, a place worth visiting in case of doubts or if you want to share your experience.
 Their facebook and instagram are vibrant and very interesting, too.

-Soylent offers a 30 day with 5% discount for all their products.
-We would like to see improvements in the subscription discounts for the ready-to-go products and more rewards for Soylent enthusiasts.
-5% discount is the lowest offering in the market, below of what other big companies like Huel or Jimmyjoy or Queal offer.
+Soylent offers a 30 day subscription with 5% discount for all their products.
+I would like to see improvements in the subscription discounts for the ready-to-go products and more rewards for Soylent enthusiasts.
+5% discount is the lowest offering in the market, below of what other competitors like Huel or Jimmyjoy.

 Regarding the website, it is rather easy to navigate and quite user friendly.
 Any queries like cancelling your subscription, ordering products or looking extra information can be done through it, too.